 Medical malpractice cases in Ohio are on the rise.
 A little.
-The Ohio Department of Insurance released its 2009 data (ah, guys, it is 2011) indicating that after four years of decline, medical malpractice lawsuits are up from 2008 in Ohio.
+The Ohio Department of Insurance released its 2017 data (ah, guys, it is 2022).

 Ohio Medical Malpractice Settlements and Verdicts